Marrow Controversy: Associate Presbytery

 Subsequently, every effort was made by the men who had opposed The Marrow to prevent ministers holding Marrow doctrines from obtaining more influential pastoral charges, but no effective disciplinary action was taken against them.
 The ecclesiastical controversy thus gradually drew to an end, but theological disagreement continued.
 In the 1730s, though over a different issue, that of patronage, some of the proponents of Marrow theology left the Church of Scotland to form the Associate Presbytery, with the distinctive doctrines of The Marrow forming the theological basis for the new church.

 In 1726 a new edition of The Marrow was published, with a preface and extensive annotations by Thomas Boston, defending and expounding the Marrow's teaching as Scriptural.
 In this form The Marrow has been frequently reprinted over the last nearly 300 years and has been widely influential.

 Viewpoints held by the Marrow Brethren

 The Marrow Brethren, though rejecting universal atonement, held to common grace and that in some way God desires the salvation of all.
 They attacked "High Calvinism", and sought to clear the gospel out of any other conditions other than faith.
-The Marrow Brethren denied that actions such as repentance, with either inward or outward reformation are necessary to receive salvation, but saw them as naturally flowing from receiving Christ.
+The Marrow Brethren denied that actions such as repentance, with either inward or outward reformation, are necessary to receive salvation, but saw them as naturally flowing from receiving Christ.

-The Marrow Brethren taught the republication of the covenant of works.
+The Marrow Brethren taught a form of the republication of the covenant of works. while maintaining the Mosaic Covenant was an administration of the Covenant of Grace.
 The Marrow had a high emphasis on the possibility of assurance, seeing the work of Christ as the foundation of the believer's assurance, while the general Assembly emphasized the human element in having assurance.
+The Marrow Men maintained a belief in the Scottish covenants even renewing them after the Secession.